preciofishbone/OmniaDocsG2/blocks/properties-block/index.rst

 General
 ------------
-Here you can add a title for the block, if needded, in any of the tenant languages.
-Click the flag to change language.
+Here you can add a title for the block, if needded, in any tenant language.

 .. image:: properties-block-settings-general.png